AvaAvarai/AvaAvarai/README.md

 # Alice Williams

-- Double Major Bachelor's of Science 2025 graduate in Computer Science and Applied Mathematics.
+- Bachelor of Science, 2025 — Double Major in Computer Science and Applied Mathematics.
 - Active research assistant at the Visual Knowledge Discovery and Imaging Lab of Central Washington University.
 - Professional experience in system administration, full-stack software development, and web-development.
 - Pursuing graduate studies in Computer Science to further research on visual-computational hybrid machine learning.